ACatWalks/HouseCall-FE/README.md

 *   email.
 This is a string that the doctor can use as a username for login purposes.
 *   password.
 This is a string that enables doctor authentication.
 *   NPIMedicalLicense.
 This is a number that checks that the user is in fact a medical doctor authorized to offer medical advice.
+*   role.
+This is set to "Doctor".
+*   chats.
+This is an array of all chats the doctor has had.

-### Comment
+### Message
 *   id.
 This is a serial and the primary key to refer to comments in the database.
 *   author.
-This is a string equal to the patient or doctor's firstName and lastName concatenated.
+This is a string equal to the patient or doctor's id.
+*   text.
+This is a string.
+*   onModel.
+This is an enum that identifies the author as a patient or doctor.

+### Chat
+*   id.
+This is a serial and the primary key to look up chats in the database.
+*   doctor.
+This is the id of the doctor in the chat.
+*   patient.
+This is the id of the patient in the chat.
 *   content.
-This is a string.
+This is an array of messages.

-*   interlocutor.
-This is a string to link each comment to the other person in the conversation.
+## Issues
+Currently the user cannot update his/her email address, although all other aspects of the user profile can be edited.
+Currently new comments are not posting to the database.
+Future features could include the ability to update or delete comments, the ability to write in additional symptoms, and the ability to schedule an in-person visit with the doctor.